arnavhasija/indeed_job_postings_proj/README.md

 ![](/images/remote_jobs_in_SF.JPG)

-<b>What skills/experience is most commonly asked for in data science job postings?</b>
+<h2>What skills/experience is most commonly asked for in data science job postings?</h2>

 The word cloud below shows some of skills that are most commonly asked for in the job description of each role.